levrofin/railz-python/railz-api-client/README.md

 # railz-api-client
-A client library for accessing Railz API
+A client library for accessing FIS® Accounting Data as a Service™ API

 ## Usage
 First, create a client: